Installation

 Generator

-The Generator (opens new window) is a first-party module, plugin, and component scaffolding tool designed to reduce friction when setting up system extensions.
+The Generator (opens new window) is a first-party tool for scaffolding modules, plugins, or components thereof.
+It was designed to reduce friction when setting up extensions—and contributing to Craft itself!
 We like to think of it as both a learning and productivity tool.

 # Installation